 How is ‘transition’ different to ‘resettlement’?

-Soldiers are entitled to various support services during their ‘resettlement’, which is a finite period of time leading up to and soon after their final date of Service.
+Soldiers are entitled to various forms of support during their ‘resettlement’, which is a finite period leading up to and soon after their final date of Service.
 Your soldier can speak to their chain of command or Individual Education & Resettlement Officer (IERO) at any time to find out more about resettlement entitlement.

-What do I need to be considering for my family’s transition?
+What do I need to consider for my family’s transition?

-What support will my soldier get when he leaves?
+What support will my soldier get when they leave?

 Soldiers are entitled to a raft of information, guidance and support through the Army, including a Resettlement Advice Brief and access to the Career Transition Partnership (CTP)